 Accounting and finance are essential areas of expertise for those seeking high-level careers in these professions, as well as commerce and academia.

 We expect that you will start this course with a good deal of technical accounting knowledge, having either studied accounting at undergraduate or professional level.
 You will be provided with theoretical background and applied knowledge at Master’s level that allows you to build upon your existing skills.
 The course is designed to enhance your intellectual and transferable skills, including presentation, research, analysis and appraisal.
 This course addresses many of the current accounting issues present in business and how they relate to wider social, technical and economic challenges.
 You will also have the opportunity to study a specialist interest of your choice.

 On completion of the course, you will be familiar with theoretical issues in accountancy and finance, and will be able to apply accounting theory and practice to real issues that are faced in day-to-day operations.
 This will provide you with an excellent framework for pursuing further study, or enhancing your business prospects.

 You will be introduced to some of the main themes in accounting and finance, this is in the context of utilising financial information to enhance business decision making.
 Modules in semester one will highlight the importance of sound decision making in successful organisations.

 You will examine the role which organisations can play in the wider social context in which they operate and also how this role can affect their decision making.
 You will also study the way in which accounting regulation takes place in an international context.

-The research proposal produced in Semester two will guide the development of a clearly defined and evidenced study purpose, a critical review of the extant literature, and a robust methodology.
-Data is then collected, analysed, interpreted and applied to the study purpose, and a 15,000 word research report (dissertation) is produced, with the support of a dissertation supervisor.
+The research proposal produced in Semester two will guide the development of a clearly defined and evidenced study proposal, a critical review of relevant literature, and a robust methodology.
+Data is then collected, analysed, interpreted and applied to the study proposal and a 15,000 word research report (dissertation) is produced, with the support of a dissertation supervisor.